skei/MIP2/README.md

 v0.0.0
 not production-ready, in progress, prototype, proof of concept, pre-, changes are frequent, code will break..

-be patient.. things will hopefully calm down soon.. then we can start behaving a bit more 'normal' and stable, with proper versioning and commits and stuff..
+things will hopefully calm down soon.. then we can start behaving a bit more 'normal' and stable, with proper versioning and commits and stuff..

 ---